 You can do this yourself.
 However, to make sure it’s done correctly, I’d advise partnering with a trusted law firm that specializes in intellectual property law.
 The process is rather simple to file copyrights and trademarks – just a couple pages – but there’s a reason people go to law school to do it right.

 And about that free resource.
-If you'd like to learn more about trademark basics for food companies, I'll send you the slides from a Good Food Workshop my law firm created called "Building and Protecting Your Brand."
+If you'd like to learn more about trademark basics for food companies, I'll send you the slides from a workshop I co-created called "Building and Protecting Your Brand."
 You'll get the slides for free, and you'll get a great overview of the whole trademark process.

 Just click here and type "Please send me the trademark slides" into the message field.